jackdalton/json-formatter/README.md

 # JSON Formatter
-A Chrome app that formats JSON just by parsing it and stringifying it.
+A Chrome app that formats JSON data just by parsing it and stringifying it.

 This is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/json-formatter/jofcbndmnngbfjhflkaaaiobdjcpbpki), or at the [latest release](https://github.com/jackdalton/json-formatter/releases/latest).